-For more than seventy years Spalding University’s School of Nursing has earned an excellent reputation within our community.
+For more than eighty years, Spalding University’s School of Nursing has earned an excellent reputation within our community.
 The BSN Program is the oldest collegiate-based nursing program in the Commonwealth of Kentucky.
 Our rich tradition and high educational standards has prepared over 2,300 registered nurses, who are serving the health care of the public throughout Kentucky, the U.S. and abroad.
 The School of Nursing also offers the Master of Science in Nursing (MSN).
 There are three tracks available: Leadership in Nursing and Health Care, Nursing Education, and Nurse Practitioner (Adult, Family, and Pediatrics).
 Through its program offerings, the School of Nursing remains committed to assuring excellence in nursing practice through innovation in nursing education.

 BSN: Pre-licensure Track